-Plan to get to your viewing spot about a half-hour before the sun is expected to align.
+The AMNH recommends standing on the east side, but keeping a clear view of the west so you can still see New Jersey.
+Plan to get to your viewing spot at least a half-hour before the sun is expected to align.